 - Before working with a new kitchen appliance, review the user manual.
 They generally provide air fryer safety tips and tricks specific to your own make and model.
 Sometimes, the manual also includes a few easy air fryer recipes.

-Most Popular Air Fryer Recipes
+Best Air Fryer Recipes

 These delicious air fryer recipes will get you started and give you meal inspiration for weeks!
 These simple recipes are quick and easy to make.

 - Air Fryer Baked Potatoes are super crisp on the outside and warm and fluffy inside!
 Don’t forget the sour cream!